sudheerj/javascript-interview-questions/README.md

 161. ### How do you change the style of a HTML element

-     You can change inline style or classname of a HTML element using javascript
+     You can change inline style or classname of a HTML element using javascript DOM-manipulation

      1. **Using style property:** You can modify inline style using style property